umbraco/UmbracoDocs/Umbraco-Heartcore/Client-Libraries/Dot-Net-Core/index.md

 You will get a Visual Studio solution file which references the client library itself (Umbraco.Headless.Client.Net) as well as a test project (Umbraco.Headless.Client.Net.Tests) which uses xUnit for unit and integration tests.

 Along with the client library you will also find two samples based on the library.
 We have built an MVC sample and a console sample.
-Below you will find instructions on how to clone these down and set them up for testing with your own Heartcore project.

 ## [MVC sample](MVC-Sample)